ethereum-optimism/optimism/specs/rollup-node-p2p.md

   except those that are marked as trusted or have a grace period.

 Peers will have a grace period for a configurable amount of time after joining.
-In emergency, when memory runs low, the node should start pruning more aggressively.
+In an emergency, when memory runs low, the node should start pruning more aggressively.

 Peer records can be persisted to disk to quickly reconnect with known peers after restarting the rollup node.